text-machine-lab/uml_nlp_class_2018/hw3/README.md

  a special `<s>` (start-of-sentence) token until it produces a special `</s>` (end-of-sentence) token or the maximum length is reached.
- 4. The whole system, consting (in the simplest case) of an encoder, a decoder, and an output projection layer is trained end-to-end on samples of parallel sentences (i.e. a source sentence in english and the corresponding sentence in german).
+ 4. The whole system, consisting (in the simplest case) of an encoder, a decoder, and an output projection layer is trained end-to-end on samples of parallel sentences (i.e. a source sentence in english and the corresponding sentence in french).

 ![Detailed](https://www.tensorflow.org/images/seq2seq/seq2seq.jpg)

-A more detaied structure of the model.
+A more detailed structure of the model.
 Note two layers of RNNs.
-In this howmework, we will use just one layer.
+In this homework, we will use just one layer.
 Image taken from \[2\].

 # Implementation details

-You will need to implement/modify six functions in the `Seq2SeqModel` class i n the `model.py` file:
+You will need to implement/modify six functions in the `Seq2SeqModel` class in the `model.py` file:
 `__init__`, `zero_state`, `encode_sentence`,
 `decoder_state`, `decoder_initial_inputs`, and `decode_sentence`.